Niro-dev91/iot-stream-processor/README.md

 # IoT Data Processing System

-This project is a microservices-based IoT data pipeline designed to simulate, ingest, process, and persist sensor data using Apache Kafka, Spring Boot, and Docker.
+This project is a microservices-based IoT data pipeline designed to simulate, ingest, process, and persist sensor data using Apache Kafka, Spring Boot, Docker, Elasticsearch and Kibana

 ## Architecture Overview